-Masterprogram, nätverkstjänster och system (TNSSM), Utbildningsplan för kull HT11
+Masterprogram, tillämpad matematik och beräkningsmatematik (TTMAM), Utbildningsplan för kull HT2013

-The specific eligibility requirements can be assessed as not-fulfilled if:
+The specific requirements may be assessed as not fulfilled if

 - the degree awarding institution is not considered to meet acceptable quality standards by the authorities of the country in which the institution is located

-- the degree does not qualify for admission to equivalent Master level in the country where the degree is awarded.
-Reference to the local admission policy of the Royal Institute of Technology: the KTH-Handbook 2, section 11.0-11.9.
+- the degree does not qualify for admission to equivalent Master’s level in the country where the degree is awarded

 The selection process for the Master's programme in Applied and Computational Mathematics is based on a total evaluation of the following criteria: university, grades in courses relevant to the program: mathematics in a wide sense, and motivation letter.
 In addition, English language skills above the minimum requirements will give a higher overall evaluation score.